PretzelBites-CS2520/FractalsProject/README.md

 ***
 ### Known Issues
 - ~~Invert button multiple times makes fractal generation noticeably slower for Mandelbrot (may not be fixable? given nature of generating)~~ Likely not fixable for now
-- ~~May be difficult to make interactive GUI with just Turtle.
-Look into Tkinter~~
-- Turn off invert button for random fractal (will impact performance too much)